yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## Client App response handling

-*Client App* is natively invoked by *User-Interacting Authorization Server App*, with the request's redirect_uri.
+*Client App* is natively invoked by *User-Interacting Authorization Server App*, with a url-encoded **redirect_uri** as parameter.

-*Client App* MUST validate this url, and any url subsequently obtained, against the Allowlist it previously generated, and MUST terminate the flow if any url is not found in the Allowlist.
+*Client App* MUST validate *redirect_uri*, and any url subsequently obtained, using the Allowlist it previously generated, and MUST terminate the flow if any url is not found in the Allowlist.

-*Client App* SHALL invoke urls it received using HTTP GET.
+*Client App* SHALL invoke *redirect_uri*, and any subsequent urls received using HTTP GET.

 **Authorization Servers** processing *Native App2App* MUST respond to redirect_uri invocations:

 * According to the REST API guidelines specified for native_authorization_endpoint.
-* Returning a JSON body instructing the next url to call:
+* Returning a JSON body instructing the next url to call.

+Example:

     HTTP/1.1 200 OK
     Content-Type: application/json